MohammadMaftoun/CAG-vs-RAG/README.md

     A retriever fetches relevant documents from a large corpus (e.g., Wikipedia).

-    The generator (like BART or T5) uses those documents as input to generate an answer.
+    The generator (such as BART or T5) uses those documents as input to generate an answer.

 RAG enhances factual grounding but can be limited by: